-But you've been playing the game for a while now.
+But you've been playing The Game for a while now.
 And I'm wondering, you know, there's a mental aspect of ownership.
-Could you talk about the changes that you've seen in your employees? since you started playing the game?
+Could you talk about the changes that you've seen in your employees? since you started playing The Game?

 Mike Keesee 3:09

 Yeah.
 Okay.
 We can do that.
-So, we have similar start playing the game, you really started playing the game, around 2016.
+So, we have a similar start playing The Game, we really started playing The Game, around 2016.
 Okay.
 And that was when we came on board with you guys.
 In 2014.
-We went actually went out to the SRC experience in January of 2014.
+We actually went out to the SRC experience in January of 2014.
 And I think that was the coldest days at Springfield have never had, it was below seven degrees.
 You know, and there were two Florida boys coming out there, and myself and my partner, Carl Brown.
-So went to the experience, you know, and then it took us about a year to wrap our head around it again, you know, and then we finally decided to your hire coach with you guys.
-So, we hired to coach and kind of had a big kickoff meeting with all the employees and of course, you know their heads kind of exploded a little bit because, you know, we've got mini games going on, you know, what's going on with that and, and these goals and Neil, how do we run this playbook and in everything going that way?
+So, went to the experience, you know, and then it took us about a year to wrap our head around it again, you know, and then we finally decided to hire coach with you guys.
+So, we hired a coach and kind of had a big kickoff meeting with all the employees and of course, you know their heads kind of exploded a little bit because, you know, we've got MiniGames going on, you know, what's going on with that and, and these goals and Neil, how do we run this playbook and in everything going that way?
 And so, you know, it took them a while, but one of the things that we took away from the coach and from Jack is that your team's got to win.
 Right?
 Okay.
 And they have to win often.
 And so, we kind of looked at that and said, well, how do we make them win, and that is setting goals that are achievable.
 So, if your owner you set these goals up way too high, your team knows that they're just not going to hit them, right?
 I mean, it's, you know, I can't do that we can't do that.
 That's a BHAG, big, hairy, audacious goal that's just too far down the road.
 And one of the things that I always thought was kind of funny, because I think we heard this one was out in SRC is that someone had mentioned excess profits.
 I've never seen an excess profit, my life is profit, right?
 And so, when we wrapped our head around that aspect of bonus systems, it kind of made sense, you know.
 And so, we first thing that we had to get into with our coach was that financial training, okay, and letting our employees know that, you know, the two f 150s, we have sitting out here didn't back up to the door in the afternoon and fill up with cash, you know, and that's shown what profit meant, and that profit was not a dirty word.
 He had to have, you know, and we'd share that with them.
 And so, we worked with a coach, we got we got a good bonus plan worked out, we made it, so it was equitable to both parties, and that it was easily not easily attained.
 Well, that stretch a little bit.
 Okay.
 But not so far that they couldn't reach him.
 And I think since we started the bonus system in 16, even though COVID, okay, we've only missed one, maybe two quarters of not receiving a bonus.
 And I think, and only one year of not hitting the max bonus for the year.
 And so that's been really good.
 And yeah, just as an owner, you know, you got it, you got to take care of your teams, you know, and Carl and I both feel that we couldn't be in our financial situations, if it wasn't for the team behind you. it on.
 And, you know, I travel a lot and talk to owners, especially in our organization, that sort of stuff where they feel it's because of them.
 You know, that's why the business is where it's at?
 Well, it's not, it's behind your team.

 1. Having enough humility to understand that being a successful company happens because of a good team and not just one individual.

 If you don't have a good team sitting behind you, you know, you're not successful, you may have money, but you're not successful if you don't have the right team behind us.
 So, I think that's, I think that a lot of our good success has come from having enough humility to understand that if we didn't have a good team, we wouldn't have a good business.
 And, you know, GGOB has definitely helped us do that.
-Go through the through the financial training, through the minigames, you know, and through the scoreboards, where each and every day, you know, we kind of preach to our guys that your owners, let's think like that, you know, so yeah,
+Go through the through the financial training, through the Minigames, you know, and through the scoreboards, where each and every day, you know, we kind of preach to our guys that your owners, let's think like that, you know, so yeah,

 Rich Armstrong 7:41